noi-techpark/opendatahub-website/src/content/use-cases/how-to-arrive.md

   btn_link: "/use-cases/howtoarrive"
   btn_label: Read more
   img_back: "/img/use-cases/How_to_arrive/OpenDataHub-usecase-how-to-arrive-widget-01.jpg"
-  img_credit: "© sta - Südtiroler Transportstrukturen AG"
+  img_credit: "© Open Data Hub"
   img_back_title: "How to Arrive in South Tyrol | Web Component Config"
   img_back_alt: "Configuration screen of the “How to Arrive in South Tyrol” web component powered by IDM and Open Data Hub."
   bg_darker: true
-  partial: imgs-text.html
+  partial: imgs-text-enlargeable.html
   weight: 17